mojothemonkey2/TCL_Guide/README.md

   * Accessibility - for button mapping.
   * Usage access - for constraints.
   * Overlay - for the menu overlay.

+  You will also need to install a File Manager app if you have not already done so, for opening the backup file in the next steps.
 * Download [data.json](data.json) config backup from this repo, and zip it up.
   Then [Connect with ADB](#connect-with-adb) and push it to the TV Documents folder, eg:
   ```